The Rundown

 One type of spam update behaves differently, and it’s the link spam variety.
 When Google’s systems strip out the effect of spammy links, any ranking benefit those links gave you is gone for good, and making changes won’t bring it back.
 A site that propped itself up with a sketchy link profile lands back at the position it would have held all along, with no path to its old numbers.

-Nothing in this release flags it as a link spam update specifically.
-Knowing the distinction is still the right reflex, because the recovery math there is brutal and a lot of business owners learn it the expensive way.
+Nothing in this release flags it as a link spam update, and early reporting from Search Engine Roundtable’s Barry Schwartz indicates it does not target link spam or the site reputation abuse policy.
+Google itself published no target list, so treat that as informed reporting rather than official confirmation.
+Knowing the distinction is still the right reflex, because the recovery math on link spam is brutal and a lot of business owners learn it the expensive way.

 Frequently Asked Questions